thoughtspot/thoughtspot.github.io/_admin/mobile/notes-mobile.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-ThoughtSpot mobile 1.5 is now available.
+ThoughtSpot mobile 1.5.2 is now available.
 These release notes include information about new features, fixed issues from the previous releases, and any known issues.

+{: id="1-5-2-fixed"}
+## 1.5.2 Fixed Issue

+The following issue is fixed in the 1.5.2 release:

+- Mobile users don't appear in a ThoughtSpot cluster.

 {: id="1-5-new"}
 ## 1.5 New Features and Functionality